krisak/synapse/README.rst

 Note that these packages do not include a client - choose one from https://matrix.org/docs/projects/try-matrix-now.html (or build your own with one of our SDKs :)

+Note: For URL previews to work you have to have python-lxml and python-netaddr dependencies installed.

+  sudo apt install python-lxml python-netaddr

 Fedora
 ------